rizac/stream2segment/README.md

 ### Installation Notes:

-On Ubuntu 12.10, there might be problems with libxml (`version libxml2_2.9.0' not found`) Move the file or create a link in the proper folder.
+- On Ubuntu 12.10, there might be problems with libxml (`version libxml2_2.9.0' not found`).
+Move the file or create a link in the proper folder.
 The problem has been solved looking at http://phersung.blogspot.de/2013/06/how-to-compile-libxml2-for-lxml-python.html

-On Ubuntu 14.04
+- On Ubuntu 14.04
 All following issues should be solved  by installing the prerequisites listed above.
 However,
 - For numpy installation problems (such as `Cannot compile 'Python.h'`) , the fix